 Siem Reap – Angkor Wat & Banteay Srei: Citadel of WomenDay 17

 At Dawn (pick up at 5:30 am)

-After breakfast you are taken back to Angkor Wat for the discovery tour.
-Enter Angkor Wat and to view its amazing architecture and history.
-Angkor Wat possesses some of the longest and most intricate stone carving.
+After breakfast, you will be taken back to Angkor Wat for the discovery tour.
+Enter Angkor Wat and view its amazing architecture and history.
+Angkor Wat possesses some of the longest and most intricate stone carvings.
 This complex is four times the size of the Vatican City making it the largest religious site in the world.
 You will spend your morning exploring through the many passages, levels, and chambers that once housed many treasures of the ancient world.

 Return to the hotel in the late afternoon.
 The rest of the day will be yours to explore at your leisure.

 Siem Reap – Afternoon flight to Luang PrabangDay 18

 After breakfast and a leisurely morning on your own, you will check out by midday.

 Your private driver will pick you up in the afternoon and take you to the Siem Reap airport for a short flight to Luang Prabang, the ancient first capital of the Lane Xang kingdom.
 It is the centre of religious life in Laos and a World Heritage City.

 At the Luang Prabang airport, for the Laotian Visa on Arrival, please make sure you have 2 passport sized 4 cm x 6 cm photos and $40 for the stamping fee.
 After you have gone through customs, your private driver will pick you up and take you to your hotel to check in (travel time approximately 30 minutes).

 Luang Prabang City tour – Boat trip to Pak Ou CavesDay 19